Fountain

 Artist Statement

-I picked up the camera after realizing I wasn’t enjoying the process of painting.
-I liked the idea of being a painter, but not the actual experience—the solitude, the hours indoors, the endless cleanup of brushes.
-For years, I kept returning to painting, thinking I just needed to try harder.
+I first picked up a camera after realizing I didn’t actually enjoy the process of painting.
+I loved the idea of being a painter—the romance of it—but not the reality: the long hours of solitude, the confinement indoors, the endless brush cleanup.
+For years, I kept returning to painting, convinced I just needed to try harder.
 Eventually, I gave myself permission to let it go.
-What I had thought of as a failure turned out to be a turning point: the beginning of truly enjoying the process of making art.
+What I had thought was a failure became a turning point—the beginning of truly enjoying the process of making art.

-Photography offered something different—freedom, movement, presence.
-Being outdoors, immersed in creative flow, attuned to the vibrant energies of nature while exploring my inner world, sparked a nurturing feedback loop.
-This practice has become essential to my mental, physical, and spiritual well-being.
+Photography offered me something different: freedom, movement, presence.
+I could be outdoors, immersed in creative flow, attuned to the vibrant energies of nature while exploring my own inner landscape.
+This practice sparked a nurturing feedback loop, becoming essential to my mental, physical, and spiritual well-being.

-The primary theme in my work is connection.
+The central theme in my work is connection.
 Like many, I endured early childhood trauma that left me feeling numb and disconnected—from myself, my body, my emotions, and the world around me.
 In my early twenties, I began the slow, often painful work of healing.
-As I returned to my body, I also reconnected with nature—and in doing so, discovered a seemingly endless source of inspiration.
+As I came home to my body, I also reconnected with nature—and in doing so, discovered a seemingly endless source of inspiration.

-Through my camera, I explore that connection: to place, to feeling, to spirit, and to the quiet beauty that surrounds us when we’re still enough to see it.
+Through my camera, I explore that connection: to place, to feeling, to spirit, and to the quiet beauty that surrounds us when we are still enough to truly see it.